Tongsuo-Project/RustyVault/README.md

 The core cryptographic module which provides cryptography functionality to RustVault can be configurable, for instance it could be [OpenSSL](https://github.com/openssl/openssl) or [Tongsuo](https://github.com/Tongsuo-Project/Tongsuo) project depending on the actual scenarios.

-The RustyVault is a subproject of [Tongsuo Project](https://github.com/Tongsuo-Project).

 ## Feature

 Part of the features provided by Rustyvault are as follows: